 South Gloucestershire Council has commissioned Carers Support Centre to help adult carers who are looking after an adult to complete the carer’s assessment questionnaire.
 You can request a carer’s assessment by contacting CarersLine at Carers Support Centre.
 Alternatively, if you come into contact with a health or social care professional, they may ask if you consent to them referring you to Carers Support Centre.
 Someone from CarersLine will then give you a call to check your agreement and answer any questions you might have.

 The appointment with a carer’s assessment worker can take an hour and a half or longer.
-It usually takes place in your home but can be at another location convenient to you.
+It usually takes over the phone.
 Carers Support Centre runs carer’s surgeries at many GP practices so it is sometimes possible to arrange a carer’s assessment at your surgery.
 The person you care for may also be present but we encourage you to meet us alone if possible so you can speak freely.

 You will be able to discuss: